pinax/pinax-invitations/README.rst

 Documentation
 --------------

-The pinax-invitations documentation can be found at http://docs.pinaxproject.com/pinax-invitations/.
+The pinax-invitations documentation is currently under construction.
+If you would like to help us write documentation, please join our Slack channel and let us know!
 The Pinax documentation is available at http://pinaxproject.com/pinax/.